urbes-team/mobility_temperature_exposure/README.md

 ## Code organisation

-Code is organized to reproduce per figure (3-6) in Lin et al. 2025 Fig 1 and 2 can be reproduced with the dataset deposited on Zenodo.
+Code is organized to reproduce per figure (3-6) in Lin et al. 2025 Fig 1 and 2 can be reproduced with the dataset above.

 ## References